aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/contents-management/how-to-extract-selected-content-between-nodes-in-a-document/_index.md

 **DocumentVisitor** provides default implementations for all of the **DocumentVisitor.VisitXXX** methods.
 This makes it easier to create new document visitors as only the methods required for the particular visitor need to be overridden.
 It is not necessary to override all of the visitor methods.

-This example shows how to use the Visitor pattern to add new operations to the Aspose.Words object model.
+This example demonstrates how to use the Visitor pattern to add new operations to the Aspose.Words object model.
 In this case, we create a simple document converter into a text format.
 You can download template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Absolute%20position%20tab.docx).

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Document-ExtractContentUsingDocumentVisitor-ExtractContentUsingDocumentVisitor.cs" >}}